arjunkarpur/Time-Based-Task-List/README.md

 TODO:
-- Enable menu bar buttons
+- Enable info button on menu bar
+- Enable saving of task list
 - Enable 'complete task' function
 - Enable 'delete task' function
-- Enable saving of task list

 *NOTE: This projects references 'appcompact_v7' as a library.
-Make sure you have you have appcompact v7 set as a library, as it won't compile without it.
+Make sure you have you have appcompact v7 set as a library and in the same directory as your project, as it won't compile without it.